 I am an anthropologist and historian of East Africa focused on the dynamics of regional market and political formation.
-In order to make sense of the different scales at which economic and political life has been envisioned and pursued, I examine topics such as the political federation, central banking, and smuggling.
+In order to make sense of the different scales at which economic and political life has been envisioned and pursued, I examine topics such as the political federation, central banking, and commodity smuggling.

 I am in the programs in Anthropology & History and Science, Technology & Society at the University of Michigan.
 Before doctoral work, I was a Fulbright Scholar and research associate at the Centre for Social Science Research at the University of Cape Town.
 My research focused on the adoption of biometric identification by the welfare state in South Africa.
 I was also a 2012-2013 Fellow at UC Irvine’s Institute for Money, Technology & Financial Inclusion where I focused more particularly on the linkages between financial formalization and cash transfers in South Africa.
 I have looked more broadly at the adoption of biometric identification in Africa, as well as the rise of mobile registration and monitoring across the continent.
 Other work has looked at the impact of mobile money and open data on personal autonomy in Kenya.

 Previously, I was a researcher at infoDev, a unit of the World Bank focused on technology and innovation.
 I have an MSocSc in Sociology (Development Studies) from the University of Cape Town and a B.S. in Science, Technology & International Affairs from Georgetown University.